jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 3. The SSM is 3.
 So 0b11.
 4. The SDI is zero.
 So 0b00
 5. Our label is 205(octal ).
 So it is 0b110010000
-6. Our parity bit need to be 1( to be odd)
+6. Our parity bit needs to be 1( to be odd)

 With this in mind, we can add this to the below table: